maalfrid/Catch/README.md

 <a name="play-multi"></a>
 ## 2.2 Play Multiplayer
 - In the landing page, press Play and further Multiplayer
-- Sign in to your google play games account
+- Sign in to your Google Play Games account
 - Choose Quick game:
   * Wait until your opponent joines the quick game
   * When the opponent has joined, the game will start automatically